naofireblade/homebridge-weather-plus/README.md

 This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge) that features current observations and daily forecasts.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-station-extended).

+If you **update from a version before 1.0.0** you have to adapt your config.

 Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-station-extended/issues).

-If you update from a previous version below 1.0.0 you have to adapt your config (plugin is now a platform).

-This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).

 ## Current Observations